anothertechs/anothertechs/src/blogs/crypto/piercing-pattern/index.md

 ---
-title: Piercing Candlestick Pattern
+title: Candlestick Pattern - Piercing Pattern
 date: 2021-06-22
 thumbnail: ../../../images/m-b-m-ZzOa5G8hSPI-unsplash.jpg
 published: true
 description: "The piercing line pattern is considered a bullish reversal candlestick pattern that is at the bottom of a downtrend.
 When bulls enter the stock/crypto market and prices rise, it usually indicates a change in trend."
 category: crypto
-keywords: bearish,piercing,candlestick,trend,market,stock,crypto,trade,trading,buyers,price,bullish,bearish,bulls,bears,exmaple,chart,identify
+keywords: piercing pattern,piercing,candlestick,candle,bullish,bearish
 ---

-# Piercing Candlestick Pattern for Stock/Crypto Trading
+# Piercing Candlestick Pattern

 For each bearish pattern, there is also a bullish pattern.
 So previously we have seen a bearish pattern - [The Dark Cloud Cover](https://anothertechs.com/crypto/dark-cloud-cover/).
 Now its counterpart is the bullish [piercing pattern](https://anothertechs.com/crypto/piercing-pattern/).